All Episodes

 And he lost his law license for a year.

-And by the way, he was so incapacitated by this that he didn't bother dealing with any terrorist strikes that were occurring against Americans around the world.
+And by the way, he was so incapacitated by this, he didn't bother dealing with any terrorist strikes that were occurring against Americans around the world.

-But see, what what this old predicate, Bush is gonna fall apart once Rove's in jail.
+But see, what this old predicate, Bush is going to fall apart once Rove's in jail.

-Pretty soon they're gonna have Bush gone, and the press are gonna be start talking.
+Pretty soon they're going to have Bush gone and the press is going to be starting talking.

 Is Cheney healthy enough to govern?